gbrzied/mimhome/project_rules.md

 ### MUST Rules (Critical)
 1. Follow the exact directory structure in `hierarchy.txt`
-2. Use Provider pattern for all state management
+2. Use Provider pattern for state management only when necessary
 3. Use `appTheme` and `TextStyleHelper.instance` for styling
 4. Lock device orientation and disable text scaling
 5. Use `NavigatorService` for navigation